Italian Space Agency: Co-operation and consolidation

 As one of the earliest countries to be engaged in space exploration, Italy became a founder and key partner in the European Launcher Development Organisation (ELDO) and the European Space Research Organisation (ESRO), established on 29 March and 14 June 1962 respectively.
 Both of these would later merge to form the European Space Agency on 30 April 1975.

 Further work would continue under the direction of the National Research Council including the launch of an indigenous telecoms/research satellite called SIRIO-1 in 1977.
 A planned follow-up mission SIRIO-2 was destroyed in the Ariane 1 L-05 launch failure.
 During the 1980s, it became clear of the need to rationalise and strengthen Italy's position in space research and so the decision was made to create the Italian Space Agency to further coordinate the nation's space activities.

-Programmes

 Robotic exploration

 ASI's first large scientific satellite mission was BeppoSAX, developed in collaboration with the Netherlands and launched in 1996.
 Named after Giuseppe “Beppo” Occhialini, an important figure in Italian high-energy physics, the satellite was a mission to study the universe in the X-ray part of the spectrum.

 Following on from this ASI developed another high-energy astronomical satellite, AGILE for gamma ray astronomy, launched by the Indian Space Research Organisation (ISRO) in 2007.
 A particular innovation was the use of a single instrument to measure both Gamma rays and hard X-rays.

 ASI also has collaborated on many major international space exploration missions including;